Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled My Spiritual Codependence. Please enjoy.

 “I’m sorry for hollering at you,” I said earnestly.
 “I need you.
 I can’t write without you.”

 She turned and smiled.
 “Apology accepted.
 Man, I’ve really missed you, you know?
-I know we weren’t apart long but it still felt like a long time to me.”
+I know we weren’t apart long but it still felt like a while to me.”
 She locked my arm with hers.
-“I’ve come up with a ton of ideas that I’m just dying to tell you.”
+“I’ve got a lot of ideas.
+I’ll tell you them as we walk.”

-The two of us shall always be together.
+She is not one to hold a grudge and is always easy to reconcile with.
+The two of us could never truly leave each other.
 She cannot escape me any more than I can ever escape her.
-For I am her and she is me, my Calliope.
+For I am her and she is me, or at least a part of me, my Calliope.

 “Anyway, about that dog story idea I was telling you about last week…”